-Investigator Interview - The Facility Investigator said he would never require an inmate victim to complete a polygraph examination as a condition to proceed in an investigation.
-He determines the credibility of victim, witness and suspect on an individual basis and a review of their conduct history, prior PREA investigations or staff discipline record.
+Investigator Interview - Both Facility Investigators said they would never require an inmate victim to complete a polygraph examination as a condition to proceed in an investigation.
+They determine the credibility of victim, witness and suspect on an individual basis and a review of their conduct history, prior PREA investigations or staff discipline record.